fluent/fluent-bit-docs/parser/README.md

 For more information about the parsers available, please refer to the default parsers file distributed with Fluent Bit source code:

 https://github.com/fluent/fluent-bit/blob/master/conf/parsers.conf

+## About Fractional Seconds

+Some timestamps might have fractional seconds like _2017-05-17T15:44:31__.187512963__Z_.
+Since Fluent Bit v0.11 don't support nanoseconds resolution, the __%L__ format option for Time\_Format is provided as a way to indicate that content must be parsed since a further content after that might exists like a timezone (.eg: +0500).

+Full support of Nanoseconds resolution is current available in Fluent Bit v0.12 (not yet released).